Black-throated loon: Description

 The non-breeding adult differs from the breeding adult in that the cap and the back of the neck are more brownish.
 The non-breeding adult also lacks the patterned upperparts of the breeding adult, although some of the upperwing coverts do not lose their white spots.
 This results in the upperparts being an almost unpatterned black from above.
-The sides of the throat are usually darker at the white border separating the sides of the throat and the front of the throat; most of the time a thin dark necklace between these two areas can be seen.
-There is white on the sides of the head that are below the eye.
+The sides of the throat are usually darker at the white border separating them from the front of the throat; most of the time, a thin, dark necklace can be seen between these two areas.
+There is white on the sides of the head, below the eye.
 The bill is a steel-grey with, similar to the breeding adult, a blackish tip.

 The juvenile is similar to the non-breeding adult, but has a browner appearance.
 It has a buffy scaling on the upperparts that is especially pronounced on the scapulars.
-The lower face and front of the neck has a diffused brownish tinge.
-The juvenile does not have the white spots on the wing coverts, and its irides are darker and more dull in colour.
-The chick hatches with down feathers that range in colour from sooty-brown to brownish-grey, usually with a slightly paler head.
+The lower face and front of the neck have a diffused brownish tinge.
+The juvenile does not have white spots on the wing coverts, and its irides are darker and duller in colour.
+The chick hatches with down feathers that range from sooty-brown to brownish-grey, usually with a slightly paler head.
 The abdomen is pale.

 The black-throated loon can be distinguished from the Pacific loon by the white on the flanks of the former.